mjbrusso/AudioPlayer/README.md

   Gets the current [state](#states).

 - `duration` : *float* <br>
-  Gets the duration of the track, in seconds.
+  Gets the duration of the track, in seconds.<br>
+  This property may not be available before play().
+In this case will return 0.0.

 - `position` : *float* <br>
   Gets or sets the current playback position, in seconds.<br>